-“Build it and they will come” – In podcasting this doesn’t exactly hold true.
+“Build it and they will come” – In podcasting, this doesn’t exactly hold true.
 With plenty of shows popping up left, right, and centre, it’s an understatement to say the markets oversaturated.
 Just hosting your podcast online just isn’t enough, so you need to promote it wherever possible.

 There’s plenty of places you can submit your shows, but we’ve picked the best 3.

 Mixcloud probably has one of the best collection of music mixes, radio shows, and spoken word podcasts for DJs and presenters.
-Even our partner, MCR Live, hosts all there shows on there which you can checkout here.
+Even our partner, MCR Live, hosts all there shows on there which you can check out here.

-TuneIn is best know for it’s live radio streams, as we mention on how to submit your shows here.
+TuneIn is best known for it’s live radio streams, as we mention on how to submit your shows here.
 However, in recent years it’s branded itself as an all-in-one spot for radio, sports, and podcasts.
 You can now upload your own shows and tap into the millions of listeners already on TuneIn.

 iTunes is still the best and most important place to add your shows.
 It has one of the biggest listeners bases around the world and has a wide variety of mixes and shows.